jtsai972/Word-Guess-CLI/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-`node letter.js` or `node word.js`

-Honestly, not sure, I'll have to see how it goes after working on it a bit.
+`node index`

+The index file is in the main directory for easier script running.

+To exit/escape during the guessing portion of the game, enter a `,` to exit the script.

-You can find some example images in the [images folder](https://github.com/jtsai972/Word-Guess-CLI/tree/master/assets/images) `assets>images`
+You can find some example images in the [images folder](https://github.com/jtsai972/Word-Guess-CLI/tree/master/assets/images) `assets > images` or check out some quick thumbnails in [Screenshot Thumbnails](#screenshot-thumbnails)

 [Back to Table of Contents](#table-of-contents)